Excel VBA StrConv Function

 Sub StrConv_Example2() Dim TextValues As String Dim Result As String TextValues = "Excel vba" Result = StrConv(TextValues, vbLowerCase) MsgBox Result End Sub

-This will convert the string “Excel VBA” to a lower case.
+It will convert the string “Excel VBA” to a lowercase.

-You can run manually or through excel shortcut key F5.
-Below is the result of the same.
+You can run it manually or through excel shortcut key F5.
+Below is the result.

 Example #3